acumos/system-integration/z2a/CONFIG.md

 ### Ingress - Native k8s service proxy and Ingress Controller (Nginx)

 >NOTE: This configuration activity has been integrated into the `1-acumos/1-acumos.sh` installation/configuration script.
-This is new and there are work items in progress.

 ### Kong - API Gateway for Acumos (deprecated)